 - a colorful large Path - board,

 - six color-coded decks of 48 question-and-answer cards each;

-- game markers,
+- game markers, and

-- and instructions for use—with
+- instructions —with

 - suggested variations for

 - and classroom situations.

 The reproducible objective tests in the Journey Through America Instructor's Manual cover the same information as The Game: